gywgyw216216/RainGod_GUI/README.md

 Notice:

-The Full Project Includes Directory /resources/ , Which Contains Chrome Webdriver "chromedriver" for Windows x64 and All Images Resources.
+1. The Full Project Includes Directory /resources/ , Which Contains Chrome Webdriver "chromedriver" for Windows x64 and All Images Resources.

+2. The Directory /resources/ and All Resources Will be Created While it is Running.

-It hasn't Executable File Because It is Failed to Be Packed.
+3. It hasn't Executable File Because It is Failed to Be Packed.

+## How to Execute

+`python main.py`

 ### Project Development Environment, Dependence and Third Party Library